scrambldchannel/awesome-cricket/README.md

 # Awesome Cricket [![Awesome][awesome-badge]][awesome-link]

-> A curated list of awesome examples :tada:
+> A curated list of awesome links for cricket geeks

-Cricket links for Geeks

 ## Table of Contents